-If nothing else explains it, then open an issue (Section 39.2) or ask on the mailing list.
+If nothing else explains it, then open an issue (Section 40.2).
 Be sure to say what you think it means or what specific part does not make sense to you, and what you have already done to try to understand it.

-38.4.4 What do square brackets mean in a Checker Framework warning message?
+39.4.4 What do square brackets mean in a Checker Framework warning message?